holochain/bootstrap/README.md

 - How does a new node safely find an honest node in the first place?

-The solution to the first problem is handled via. the holochain _proxy_ and is totally different and separate to the _bootstrap_.
+The solution to the first problem is handled via. the holochain _proxy_ and is totally different and separate to the _bootstrap_ service.

 The _proxy_ allows nodes that are already aware of each other indirectly to open connections to each other directly, regardless of firewalls, etc.